 The scam led to the collapse of Edmonds’ own entertainment business, Unique Group, but he also claimed massive losses for potentially missed speaking fees, emotional damage and legal fees.
 In July 2017, Edmonds increased his compensation claim to 300 million pounds — that’s about $383 million.

 Lloyds Bank said it had set aside 100 million pounds to compensate HBOS Reading victims, but the bank has yet to reach a financial agreement with Edmonds.
-In November 2018, The Guardian reported that the TV host is expected to move forward with a lawsuit in which he will now seek 60 million pounds.

 Kevin Bacon, Steven Spielberg and More

 Bernie Madoff wasn’t just the king of celebrity scams — his scheme was so epic The Economist called it the “con of the century.”